autodesk-platform-services/aps-tutorial-postman/ModelDerivative_02/instructions/task-3.md

     Note the difference in the JSON payload from the same task in the previous walkthrough:

-    - `compressedURN` - A flag that tells the system that the source file is within a zip file.
+    - `compressedURN` - A flag that indicates the source design is inside a zip file.
     - `rootfile` - The main source file.
-In this case it is the main assembly file, *Tuner.iam*, which contains references to the part files found in the zip file.
+In this case, it is the main assembly file, *Tuner.iam*, which contains references to part files, which are also in the zip file.

-    - `type` - The file type that the source file will be translated to; STL in this case.
+    - `type` - The file type to which the source file will be translated; STL in this case.

 3. Click **Send**.
 If the request is successful you should see a screen similar to the following image.